100+ Best Blog Ideas and Topics That Will Be Popular in 2023

 - Step-by-step process to demonstrate a new feature in a marketing or automation tool.

-- Research and compile a list of unpopular jobs that can help you make a decent passive income.
+- Research and compile a list of unpopular jobs to help you make a decent passive income.

-- Research and post about the most aesthetically pleasing design templates that are currently trending.
+- Research and post about the most aesthetically pleasing design templates currently trending.

 - Do a Q&A post with an expert in your industry or write about upcoming bloggers/influencers in your industry.